EinsteinXXL/XPrivacyLua/README.md

 Revoking Android permissions from apps often let apps crash or malfunction.
 XPrivacyLua solves this by feeding apps fake data instead of real data.

+EDIT: He has changed his mind and since v0.21 he reintegrates and extend tracking protection.

+PLEASE USE THE OFFICIAL VERSION.
+THIS FORK IS FOR MY PRIVATE USE AND RESEARCH!

 What are the changes in the unofficial build?
 ---------------------------------------------